memgraph/documentation/pages/querying/read-and-modify-data.md

 - 1 delta object for adding a label `Node`
 - 2 delta objects for adding properties `id` and `name`

-The memory overhead could be even larger than the delete example below, since this query is generating four Delta objects per row.
+The memory overhead could be even larger than the delete example above, since this query is generating four Delta objects per row.

 For these purposes, periodic execution can be used to batch the query into smaller chunks, which enables